hello in Spanish

 We can use all of these expressions when we arrive at a place as well as when we leave.

-There are lots of ways of saying hello in Spanish in informal occasions.
+There are lots of ways of saying hello in informal occasions.
 As we have seen hola is the standard, but depending on the region and the age of the speakers the options multiply.

 Saying hello in Spanish in informal occasions